cucumber/docs/content/implementations/php.md

 Most people seem to use Cucumber for Rails.
 Most of the How-Tos and documents on the web reflect this.

 But Cucumber is a great tool for testing any kind of web application, no matter what language it was built in.
-You could use Selenium, and there are good [How-To's](/cucumber/browser-automation/#selenium-webdriver) for it.
+You could use [Selenium](/browser-automation/#selenium-webdriver).

 But Selenium is slow and clunky to set up!
 It should only be used if you need to test JavaScript.
 What if I want to write BDD stories and test a PHP app with Cucumber?